davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/maintain-focus.md

 ### Estimate first

 You should be able to provide some estimate of how hard a question is to answer before you expand your focus.
 Is this a quick search or something that will take an hour?
+Said another way, you should always have an estimate for when you will close a tab when you open it.
+You can see open tabs as open tasks or questions that you close when the task/question is complete, and therefore opening opening a tab as an expansion in scope (necessary or not).
+Know which tab you are working on; the more you have the harder this gets.

 #### More than 5 minutes